Privacy-Preserving in Connected and Autonomous Vehicles Through Vision to Text Transformation: Proposed Solution

 The final output is generated using the softmax function to convert scores into a probability distribution over the vocabulary.
 This is computed for each token to predict the next token in the sequence: $ P(word_i) = Softmax(z_LW^V) $ where $W^v$ is the learned weight matrix that projects the final token embeddings into vocabulary size.
 To train the model, backpropagation is used to update the weights to minimize the loss.
 The key calculations here include cross-entropy Loss function and a gradient descent optimization through the following equations: $ L=-\sum_{N}^{i=1}y_i log(\hat{y_i}) $ and $ \theta_{t+1}=\theta_t-\alpha \frac{m_t}{\sqrt{v_t}+\epsilon} $ where $m_{t+1}$ and $V_t$ are estimates of the first and second moments of the gradients, and $\alpha$ is the learning rate.

 \textbf{Step 2: Prompt Selection Using RL}

 In this step, initial textual descriptions generated by the VLM are refined using the proposed RL model.
+While RL has been used in caption optimization, our contribution lies in integrating dual reward channels and hierarchical prompt refinement that iteratively enhance text relevance and privacy protection, an unexplored combination in current VLM literature.
 The RL model optimizes the text by mapping it to the most relevant and specific prompts from a refined list.
-This process enhances both relevance and specificity, resulting in concise yet context-aware descriptions that align with the requirements of the target digital environment.
+This process enhances both relevance and specificity which results in concise and context-aware descriptions that align with the requirements of the target digital environment.
+As shown in Figure~\ref{fig:hierarchical}, the model initially selects the most relevant prompts from list A, then performs the same process with list B, and finally with list C. This iterative selection continues as the generated text guides the subsequent levels of the hierarchy.

 The RL model enhances hierarchical text generation by dynamically refining text based on training feedback, improving precision.
 It adjusts general descriptions by selecting prompts that highlight specific image details such as vehicles in traffic or industrial objects.
 Proximal Policy Optimization (PPO), a widely adopted RL method across various domains \cite{xue2024bidirectional}, is employed in this study to achieve the desired performance.
 The policy objective function for PPO is computed through the probability ratio: